 Amelia Dunbar and Emma Newborn have spent the last few years touring their show The Bitches' Box around the country's woolsheds, but now they're back in the city with their new show: Sons of a Bitch.

-For the third episode of our comedy festival podcast actor, writer and comedy expert Chelsea McEwan Millar is joined by comedy editor Sam Brooks and performer Jess Brien.
+For the second episode of our comedy festival podcast actor, writer and comedy expert Chelsea McEwan Millar is joined by comedy editor Sam Brooks and award-winning comedian Rhys Mathewson.

 It's the end of week one of the comedy festival and you're probably already tired from all those Late Laughs late nights, hungover from too many drinks at The Basement, and in pain from laughing too much.
 We asked Chelsea McEwan Millar, host of our new comedy podcast The Laugh-Off, to share her tips for surviving the comedy festival in one piece.

 A few weeks ago, comedian Nic Sampson came to The Spinoff with an idea: What if he did a comedy show in a library?
 We've got the bizarre results, and a brief interview with the man himself, right here.

 Sam Brooks heads to the new show by last year's Billy T Award winner David Correos, and a duo lineup featuring Snapchat star Tom Sainsbury and newcomer Bridget Davies.

 Comedy co-editor Natasha Hoyland recaps the shows she's seen and what she's looking forward to in this festival diary for Week 1 of the NZ International Comedy Festival, proudly sponsored by Flick Electric Co.

 Comedian Nick Rado's life changed drastically when he married a yoga instructor.
 For one thing, he learnt more than he ever wanted or needed to know about whole foods, super nutrients, and health fads in general.
 Here he shares his hard-won knowledge.